From Partials (and Helpers) to Embracing ViewComponent in Rails

 Use ViewComponent for new UI elementscomponents only

 Once you get a good feel for the first new ViewComponent.
 Create that Pull Request!
 Share it with your team.
 See what they have to say.
 Any improvements to be made?
-What concerns to they have?
+What concerns do they have?

 In general it’s good practice to document as much as possible on certain decisions when you introduce a new technology.
 Provide extra articles, resources and so on.
 Enough reading material on this site!